 min Read2 November 2023

 Abstract Expressionism was a movement dominated by male artists.
-Painters such as Mark Rothko, Jackson Pollock and Willem de Kooning have held centre stage as the stars of the movement, leaving many female abstract expressionists in their shadows – their work overlooked and underappreciated.
+Painters such as Mark Rothko, Jackson Pollock and Willem de Kooning have held center positions on the stage as the stars of the movement, leaving many female Abstract Expressionists in their shadows – their work has been overlooked and underappreciated.
 One of these artists is Alma Thomas, a painter, educator and the first African American woman to have a solo exhibition of her work in the Whitney Museum of Art.

-Alma Thomas has also been recognised posthumously, most famously by Michelle Obama.
-In 2009, two of Thomas’s paintings were chosen by the First Lady to be hung within the White House for the duration of the presidency.
-The painting Resurrection (1966) can be seen in the below photograph, hanging in the newly renovated Old Family Dining Room in 2015.
-It is poignant to see the first African American presidency recognise Alma Thomas, as she was a woman of first’s herself– transgressing expectations both artistically and socially and making a greater contribution to the art world than art history has allowed us to know.
+Alma Thomas has also been recognized posthumously, most famously by Michelle Obama.
+In 2009, two of Thomas’ paintings were chosen by the First Lady to be hung in the White House for the duration of the Obama presidency.
+The painting Resurrection can be seen in the below photograph, hanging in the newly renovated Old Family Dining Room in 2015.
+It is poignant to see the first African American president recognize Alma Thomas, as she was a woman of firsts herself– transgressing expectations both artistically and socially and making a greater contribution to the art world than art history has allowed us to know.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!